gicheonkang/gicheonkang.github.io/index.md

 - **[Multimodal AI][multimodal_ai]**: Vision-language models (VLMs) that can continuously communicate with humans about images ([CVPR'23][gst], [EMNLP'21][sglkt], [EMNLP'19][dan]) and videos ([ACL'21][masn])
 - Other topics like robustness and image generation ([CVPRW'22][sfa], [NeurIPSW'21][c3], [ICASSP'20][lpart]).

-I was fortunate to collaborate with researchers in NAVER and SK Telecom.
+My PhD research has been supported by fellowships from [Youlchon Foundation][youlchon] and [IPAI][ipai].
+I was fortunate to collaborate with researchers in NAVER AI and SK T-Brain.

 Prior to joining Ph.D., I did my master study in Cognitive Science at [Seoul National University][1].
 Studying cognitive science has sparked my interest in AI and interdisciplinary research.
 I earned my Bachelor's degree in Computer Science from [Ajou University][5].